Johnny Crawford: Musician

+Personal life

 Crawford played a key role in the early career of entertainer Victoria Jackson of Saturday Night Live fame.
 After the two appeared together in a summer stock production of Meet Me in St. Louis, he presented her with a one-way ticket to California and encouraged her to pursue a career in Hollywood.
 This led Jackson to early appearances on The Tonight Show Starring Johnny Carson, then she was cast as a regular on SNL.